 Lighting

 It’s essential to make sure the light isn’t behind you when you shoot.
-It floods the camera sensors and makes you look like a silhouette.
+Backlight floods the camera sensors and makes you look like a silhouette.
 For this reason, yoga teachers usually don’t teach with a window frame behind them unless they are positive the light won’t disrupt the shot.

 Natural light can look amazing if you’re opposite a window.